ssbc/scuttle-shell/README.md

 ## Build

-Remember to customize your `scuttle-shell.toml` inside `cmd/scuttle-shell`.
+Remember to customise your `scuttle-shell.toml` inside `cmd/scuttle-shell`.

-*MacOS tip: Apps like Patchwork that is an executable, the path on `scuttle-shell.toml` may be:*
+_MacOS tip: Apps like Patchwork that is an executable, the path on `scuttle-shell.toml` may be:_

 `/Applications/Patchwork.app/Contents/MacOS/Patchwork`